 We want all new students and parents/carers coming to Rossington All Saints Academy to feel excited and comfortable when they arrive here.
-This page will be updated with photographs, tips and advice to help you through the journey.
+We hope the photographs, tips and advice will help you through the journey.

 To view our helpful ‘Moving Up’ documents for those set to join our Academy, please see the bottom of this page.